Bolko II of Ziębice: Life

 In 1335, the Duchy of Ziębice was attacked by Charles of Luxembourg, Margrave of Moravia and heir of the Bohemian Kingdom, because Bolko II refused to pay homage for his duchy.
 It was the shortest route between Prague and the most important Silesian city, Wrocław, at that time under the control of the Bohemian Kingdom.
 Charles ignored Bolko II's determination, and sent a small force against him.
 The Duke quickly defeated the force, capturing 150 of the major Bohemian knights, but he failed to halt the destruction of the Bohemian lands made by Charles's army.
 Bolko II was able to take advantage from the captivity of the Bohemian knights; however, he only asked a very small ransom for them.
 Bolko II won the 1335 war.

 However, in June 1336, Bolko II voluntary paid homage to the King of Bohemia.
 The withdrawal of the Silesian Dukes by King Casimir III the Great of Poland eliminated Bolko II's hope of building an effective power against the Bohemian Kingdom.
-Also, Bolko II received the district of Kłodzko during his lifetime.
+Also, Bolko II received the Kłodzko Land during his lifetime.
 Bolko II's act of homage confirmed that, after the eventual extinction of the male line of the Dukes of Ziębice, the Duchy would fall under the direct rule of the King of Bohemia.

 Bolko II struggled with his continuing financial problems, increased by his prodigality.
 In 1337, he was forced to pledge Ząbkowice to Charles of Luxembourg, and shortly after, for the amount of 2,300 fines he pledged Strzelin and Kąty Wrocławskie.
 At the end, Bolko II only retained the capital of the Duchy, Ziębice.
 Despite this, Bolko II cared about the economic development of his estate, which enjoyed a relatively high popularity among the Silesian cities.